Using the Steam Controller on the Sega Dreamcast with Raspberry Pi Pico 2

 The Feedback Kiosk box and its internal wiring.

-Alternatively, the kiosk can be started in offline mode by holding down the red button on boot.
-This will only log to the SD card and not try to use any wireless features.
+Alternatively, the kiosk can also be started in offline mode by holding down the red button on boot.
+This will only log data to the SD card and not try to use any wireless features.

 The Server